 Charlotte joined Watsi on February 22nd, 2017.
-Three years ago, Charlotte became the 2743rd member to automatically support a new Watsi patient every month.
-Since then, 3,729 more people have become monthly donors!
+Four years ago, Charlotte joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Charlotte's most recent donation traveled 8,500 miles to support Immanuel, a toddler from Kenya, to fund burn treatment.

 Charlotte has funded healthcare for 43 patients in 10 countries.